JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-This project will require both front and back-end expertise.
-We need the app to be aesthetically pleasing and easy to use, but we will also be dealing with a lot of data.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;This project will require both front and back-end expertise.
+We need the app to be aesthetically pleasing and easy to use, but we will also be dealing with a lot of data.</p>